 I can honestly say it is or at least it should be a Team approach, with my role as coordinator or project manager reaching out to both internal and external subject matter experts to create a projection that it not only realistic, but attainable.

-So it is not “my” budget, it is our budget.
-I may have to defend it before the Board, and they may call it “my” budget, but it isn’t.
-A budget done properly has a lot of different hands involved, and lots of managerial knowhow, negotiations and personality at work.
+So it is not my budget, it is our budget.
+I may have to defend it before the Board, and they may call it my budget, but it isn’t.
+A budget done properly has a lot of different hands involved, and lots of managerial know-how, negotiations and personality at work.
 The final product is not mine it is ours!

 My view on the final product